suadha93/ParFlow_DataRetrievalAndExtraction/README.md

-# Purpose
+# Data extraction tool for hydroligcal model ParFLow

-This repository provides scripts and examples for extracting time-series data and variables from an open-access research dataset.
-The dataset contains experimental simulation results and derived diagnostics from ParFlow hydrological model runs, specifically ParFlowCLM DE06.
-You can find more information about the project [here](https://adapter-projekt.org/).
+This repository provides scripts and examples for extracting time-series data and variables for a signle or multiple locations from an open-access research [dataset](https://doi.org/10.26165/JUELICH-DATA/GROHKP) that resides on a THREDDS server.
+The dataset contains experimental simulation results and derived diagnostics from [ParFlow](https://github.com/parflow/parflow) hydrological model runs at high resolution over Germany and the surrounding countries.
+You can find more information about the underlying project ADAPTER [here](https://adapter-projekt.org/).

 # Dataset information